sandramark/sandramark/README.md

 * 🌱 I’m currently learning React with Czechitas

-* 👯 I’m looking for part time job
+* 👯 I’m looking for part time job in IT anything connected with web development

 <!--
 **sandramark/sandramark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.